 Patent leather is actually heavily coated, this is what gives it that mirror-like finish.
 The surface won’t absorb any polishes or conditioners well, so we would recommend to clean them with a damp cloth and polish them lightly with a rag.
 No polish or conditioner required.

 For Glossy Full Grain:

 A wax or lanolin based nourishing cream will give you the best results.
 Wax based polishes give you a higher shine when applied, left to dry slightly and then buffed.
-A lanolin nourishing cream will give your leather a moisturiser, and if it has a slight wax content a light shine.
+A lanolin nourishing cream will give your leather a moisturise, and if it has a slight wax content, a light shine.